What Is a Mortgage in Principle?

 You should be able to get a mortgage in principle quite quickly when you request one from a lender or broker.
 If you have all of the required information, you may be able to get an instant MIP based on the information you provide.

-- current salary and employment status
+- salary and employment status

 - credit history